 Parade entries are judged and cash prizes are awarded to the first, second and third place winning participants.
 The parade and its participants always have a distinctly agricultural and “farm community” flavour to it.

-After the parade, from 1 until 10 pm, Abbotsford Exhibition Park gets filled with people, vendors and community organization stalls, and activities for all ages.
+Again in years when the festivities don’t get cancelled, after the parade, from 1 until 10 pm, Abbotsford Exhibition Park usually gets filled with people, vendors and community organization stalls, and activities for all ages.

-The venue is divided up into a number of areas including the following:
+The venue is typically divided up into a number of areas including the following:

 - Sand Zone – an area where folk can make their own sandcastles and play in the sand from 1 until 8 pm.